Frequently Asked Questions

 Walk-in care is available for minor injuries and illnesses that can't wait for an appointment.
 People are treated in the order they arrive, unless someone with a very serious condition comes in.
 Waits of several hours are possible, but tend to be shortest before noon.

-Our team includes board-certified physicians, nurse practitioners, physician assistants, registered nurses, an optometrist, psychiatrists, psychologists, social workers and certified medical assistants.
-Plus, specialists in areas such as acupuncture, mind/body medicine, obstetrics and gynecology, orthopedics and sports medicine have office hours at UHS.
+Our team includes board-certified physicians, nurse practitioners, physician assistants, registered nurses, an optometrist and certified medical assistants.
+Plus, specialists in areas such as acupuncture, obstetrics and gynecology, orthopedics and sports medicine have office hours at UHS.

 Massachusetts college students are required to have primary health insurance.